Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Until Vemik comes back," Singer noted with some indignity.

 "If he’s worthy," Loor replied levelly.
 "He must show me his strength, first.
 He must *win* the tribe back, and I won’t be easy on him.
 I don’t think he’ll fail this test, but…my responsibility is to say *‘this is my tribe’* and do what I think is right.
-And I think, if our friends can help us fight for a young mother’s life...that’s right, even if it comes with a Giving after."
+And I think, if our friends can help us fight for a young mother’s life... that’s right, even if it comes with a Giving after."

 Singer nodded, glad that their Given-Man took his role seriously.
 She’d known Loor for a long time, of course, as the Given-Man of the nearest tribe, but that wasn’t the same at all as living with him and working with him.

 He’d want to give the tribe back, she knew.
 He was away from his village, the people he’d cared for longest.
 This was all a test, to keep the people strong.
-And he’d take that seriously...but that didn’t mean he couldn’t hope and trust that it would go the way he wanted.
+And he’d take that seriously... but that didn’t mean he couldn’t hope and trust that it would go the way he wanted.

 And she could hope and trust for the same, too.
 She wanted Vemik back.
 Her hut felt *cold* without him.
 And she didn’t really care that he’d be a different Vemik when he returned.
 He wouldn’t be *that* different, she suspected.
 A bit more serious, certainly.